-Good spark and fuel are, as you know not enough to start an ATV engine.
-That said, you are on the right track and as a mechanic, I too would begin troubleshooting by checking spark and fuel supply.
+Good spark and fuel are, as you know, not enough to start an ATV engine.
+That said, you are on the right track, and as a mechanic, I, too, would begin troubleshooting by checking the spark and fuel supply.
 Spark and fuel issues are the most common ATV no-start causes.
-That said there’s is one more ingredient we need to consider and in this post, we’ll look at all three ingredients needed to start an ATV engine in more detail.

 An ATV engine that’s getting spark and fuel but won’t start likely suffers from low cylinder compression or incorrect engine timing.
-Poor valve lash, failed head gasket and worn piston rings are common causes of low cylinder compression.
+Poor valve lash, failed head gasket, and worn piston rings are common causes of low cylinder compression.

-There are many possible reasons of course for an ATV no-start and in this post, we’ll attempt to cover the most likely causes.
+There are many possible reasons, of course, for an ATV no-start, and in this post, we’ll attempt to cover the most likely causes.

 ATV Engine Needs Three Things To Start